-In normal operation the graph can be called anytime via the quick menu.
+In normal operation the graph can be called anytime via the quick menu, while in function generator operation it's called by an extra screen button.
 Once called, it completely fills the screen.

 Limited control options available while the graph is up!
 For safety reasons it's, however, possible to switch off the DC output anytime.